swiftlang/swift-evolution/visions/webassembly.md

 ecosystem:

 1. Make it easier to evaluate and adopt Wasm with increased API coverage for this platform in the Swift core libraries.
    Main prerequisite for that is setting up CI jobs for those libraries that run tests for WASI and also Embedded Wasm, where possible.
 As a virtualized embeddable platform, not all system APIs are always available or easy to port to WASI.
 For example, multi-threading, file system access, networking and localization need special support in Wasm runtimes and a certain amount of consideration from a developer adopting these APIs.

 2. Improve support for cross-compilation in Swift and SwiftPM.
 We can simplify versioning, installation, and overall management of Swift SDKs for cross-compilation in general, which is beneficial not only for WebAssembly, but for all platforms.

 3. Continue work on Wasm Component Model support in Swift as the Component Model proposal is stabilized.
 Ensure that future versions of WASI are available to Swift developers targeting Wasm.

 4. Make interoperability with Wasm components as smooth as C and C++ interop already is for Swift.
 With a formal specification for Canonical ABI progressing, this will become more achievable with time.
 This includes consuming components from, and building components with Swift.

+5. Improve debugging experience of Swift code compiled to Wasm.
+While rudimentary support for debugging exists in some Wasm runtimes, we aim to improve it and, where possible, make it as good as debugging Swift code compiled to other platforms.

 ### Proposed Language Features